Learn

 Top of the Funnel (TOFU)

 TOFU is the starting point of a buyer’s journey.
-They are not ready to make a purchase and do not have any knowledge of the different solutions on offer.
+At this stage, they are not ready to make a purchase and don't know the different solutions on offer.
 Your goal here should be to attract their attention, offer the best solution to their problems, and gently introduce your brand to them.

-For example, MADX creates a how-to guide on keyword research for people searching for “how to perform keyword research?”
-The article then gently introduces readers to our SEO services.
+For example, MADX creates a how-to guide on keyword research people who search for " How to perform keyword research?”
+The article then naturally introduces readers to our SEO services.

 Image source